Bhoomi3122/Plant_Disease_Detection_System_Using_CNN/README.md

 - **User Interface**: Streamlit
 - **Environment**: Jupyter Notebooks

+The dataset used in this project is available for download from the following link: https://rb.gy/xinzp4

 ## 🔧 Requirements

 To run this project, install the following dependencies:

 ```bash
 pip install numpy pickle-mixin streamlit seaborn pandas matplotlib scikit-learn tensorflow keras opencv-python-headless